puneetbhatia77/argocd-K8s-deployment/GCP-Google Cloud/Observability/GKE-MonitoringWithPrometheusGrafana.md

 4. **`gcloud container clusters create my-cluster --zone us-central1-a --num-nodes=1`**: Creates a Kubernetes cluster named `my-cluster` with one node in the `us-central1-a` zone.
 5. **`gcloud container clusters get-credentials my-cluster --zone us-central1-a --project gke-project`**: Retrieves cluster credentials for `my-cluster` in the `us-central1-a` zone and sets the appropriate project.

+### **Note: _Here we are using GKE by running the above commands, you can use the Prometheus-Grafana Observability stack for EKS (AWS) and AKS (Azure) by running the below-mentioned commands.
+Just make sure your EKS or AKS cluster is ready._**

 ## Installation of Monitoring Tools

 ```bash